yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 The *bldgSimulation.py* script reads the buildingInfo.csv and performs annual dynamic building energy simulation.
 The simulation outputs are written as *"building name" output.csv*, such as:
 * building one output.csv

-The *bldgVisualization.py* script reads the *building output.csv* and generate two charts for each building:
+The *bldgVisualization.py* script reads the *building output.csv* and calculates building utility cost, and generate two charts for each building:
 * Building Hourly Energy Demand
 * Buiding Monthly Utility Cost